How to get from Cancun to Cozumel

 ➡️ It is safe to drive around the Yucatan Peninsula in a rental car.
 Outside of downtown Cancun and Tulum, there is rarely any traffic.

-➡️ You will find as you drive between cities that there are frequent police checkpoints.
-Do not let these stress you out the police will usually just wave you through.
+➡️ You will find, as you drive between cities, that there are frequent police checkpoints.
+Do not let this stress you out.
+The police will usually just wave you through.

 ➡️ Try to avoid driving between cities at night.
 In addition to safety concerns, if you end up with car troubles, there is not always great lighting on the roads, and your chance of hitting an animal is much greater.